Computer ethics: History

-In 2019 Facebook started a fund to build an ethics center at the Technical University of Munich, located in Germany.
-This was the first time that Facebook funded an academic institute for matters regarding computer ethics.

 Concerns

 Computer crime, privacy, anonymity, freedom, and intellectual property fall under topics that will be present in the future of computer ethics.

 Ethical considerations have been linked to the Internet of Things (IoT) with many physical devices being connected to the internet.

 Virtual Crypto-currencies in regards to the balance of the current purchasing relationship between the buyer and seller.

 Autonomous technology such as self-driving cars forced to make human decisions.
 There is also concern over how autonomous vehicles would behave in different countries with different culture values.

 Security risks have been identified with cloud-based technology with every user interaction being sent and analyzed to central computing hubs.
 Artificial intelligence devices like the Amazon Alexa and Google Home are collecting personal data from users while at home and uploading it to the cloud.
-Apple’s Siri and Microsoft’s Cortana smartphone assistants are collecting user information, analyzing the information, and then sending the information back to the user.
+Apple's Siri and Microsoft's Cortana smartphone assistants are collecting user information, analyzing the information, and then sending the information back to the user.

 Internet privacy

 Computers and information technology have caused privacy concerns surrounding collection and use of personal data.
-For example, Google was sued in 2018 for tracking user location without permission.
+For example, Google was sued in 2018 for tracking user location without permission. also In July 2019, Facebook reached a $5 billion settlement with the U.S. Federal Trade Commission for violating an agreement with the agency to protect user privacy.

 A whole industry of privacy and ethical tools has grown over time, giving people the choice to not share their data online.
 These are often open source software, which allows the users to ensure that their data is not saved to be used without their consent.

+Artificial intelligence

 Ethical standards

 Various national and international professional societies and organizations have produced code of ethics documents to give basic behavioral guidelines to computing professionals and users.
 They include: